nathanfieldsteel/nathanfieldsteel.github.io/_posts/2022-12-07-Langtons-Ant-III.md

 When the ant takes a step, two things happen:

-0. The states `ant` and `grid` are updated appropriately.
+0. The state's `ant` and `grid` are updated appropriately.
-0. If the ant's `position` places it in the portion of the `grid` that corresponds to the `Rgb24.t` image, then the image is also updates.
+0. If the ant's `position` places it in the portion of the `grid` that corresponds to the `Rgb24.t` image, then the image is also updated.

 #### Basic functions